bagnalla/ky/README.md

 * Distributions.hs - Primitive distribution constructions.
 Uniform,
   Bernoulli, etc.

-* Untyped.hs - Untyped abstract syntax for parsing convenience, to be typechecked and elaborated into the GADT representation after parsing from a file.
+* Untyped.hs - Untyped abstract syntax to be typechecked and elaborated to the GADT representation after parsing from a file.

 * Token.hs - Some things used by the parser.